 Hogan’s

 There’s nothing really great about Hogan’s.
-Except for the fact that it is in the middle of an area packed with trendy bars and clubs and restaurants but Hogan’s still remains true it itself: A traditional old pub.
+In the middle of an area packed with trendy bars, clubs and restaurants, Hogan’s remains true to itself: A traditional old pub.

 Hogan's Pub Dublin